loganoconnell/Team3/README.md

 Darren: move(Moves pacman one step from its current location.)

+Ishaan: consume(If the location of the cockie is same as the pacman it consumes the cockie.)
 ### Ghost:
 Sreyas: get_valid_moves(Generates the valid locations to where the Ghost can move from its current location, storing them in an ArrayList.)